kemalcr/kemalcr.com/guide.md

 ### Browser Redirect

-Just like other things in `kemal`, browser redirection is super simple as well.
-Use `environment` variable in defined route's corresponding block and call `redirect` on it.
+Browser redirects are simple as well.
+Simply call `env.redirect` in the route's corresponding block.

 ```ruby
 # Redirect browser